-Hardware Factory: This hardware information is useful for troubleshooting problems with your NMC device.
 Management Uptime refers to the length of time this management interface has been running continuously; that is, the length of time since the NMC has been warm or cold started.

-Application Module, APC OS (AOS), and Boot Monitor: This information is useful for troubleshooting, and for determining if updated firmware is available, www.apc.com/shop/us/en/tools/software-firmware.
+Application Module, APC OS (AOS), and Boot Monitor: This information is useful for troubleshooting, and for determining if updated firmware is available, www.apcc.com/tools/download.

 Field Label Description The name of the firmware module.
-Name The Application Module name differs according to the UPS device type, e.g. su applies to Smart-UPS devices.
-The APC AOS module is always named aos , and the boot monitor module is always named boot .
-Version The version number of the firmware module.
-Version numbers of the modules may differ, but compatible modules are released together.
+Name The Application Module name differs according to the UPS device type, e.g. sumx applies to Smart-UPS devices, sy to Symmetra devices.
+The APC AOS module is always named aos , and the boot monitor module is always named bootmon .
+The version number of the firmware module.
+Version numbers of the modules modules are released together.
+Never combine application modules and AOS modules from different releases.
+Version Note: If the boot monitor module must be updated, a boot monitor module is into in the firmware release.
+Otherwise, the boot monitor module that is installed on card is compatible with the firmware update.
 See "Upgrading Firmware".
-Date/ Time The date and time at which the firmware module was loaded.
+Date/ Time The date and time at which the firmware module was built.